tzfx/hazy-shade-of-buffen/locations/aboleth-grotto.md

 Outside of combat, these columns are dull.
 Once the aboleth has been engaged, they begin to glow with the same intensity as the ceiling.

-- DC20 (DC5 in combat) perception check of the column reveals tiny, inscribed runes adoring the base of each of the columns.
+- DC20 (DC1 in combat) perception check of the column reveals tiny, inscribed runes adoring the base of each of the columns.
-- DC10 (DC5 in combat) history check reveals them to be the icons of the fanes of Barovia.
+- DC10 (DC1 in combat) history check reveals them to be the icons of the fanes of Barovia.
-- DC20 (DC15 in combat) arcane check reveals that a bonus action can be used to touch a column and choose one of the following buffs for 1h:
+- DC17 arcane check (if the glyphs have been seen AND identified) reveals that a bonus action can be used to touch a column and choose one of the following buffs for 1h:

 1. Blessing of the Huntress.

     > The character is imbued with deadly focus, They gain advantage on any one attack or spell cast they make per round.
 They also gain advantage on any ability checks (not saving throws).
 They also gain advantage on wisdom saving throws.

 2. Blessing of the Weaver.

     > The character is imbued with the magicks of the weave.
 They gain immunity to the aboleth's enslave or probing telepathy.
 They gain advantage on wisdom saving throws.
 They gain 20 temporary hit points.
 Upon any member of the party receiving this blessing, the character may use a free action to cast 'Death Ward' on the entire party within the grotto, without regard to range or spell slot availability.
 Death ward can only be granted to the party once in this manner (so a second player receiving this blessing cannot cast it again).

 3. Blessing of the Seeker.

-    > The character is imbued with slight premonition.
+    > The character is imbued with the gift of premonition.
 They gain advantage on any dex/str saving throws, and gain +5AC.

 These buffs cannot be stacked, and once granted cannot be replaced with a new one unless removed by dispel magic or a similar effect.